dacarson/RPi-UPSPlus-Exporter/README.md

 ## Description
 Export [UPSPlus](https://wiki.52pi.com/index.php?title=EP-0136) data to Influx DB so that it can be graphed with Grafana.

-Written so that it could be used as a service.
+To be run as a cron job, do not run as a service.
+(If run in a loop, it will fail due to running out of file handles - SMBUS leaks handles)

 Based on example scripts from ([UPSplus](https://github.com/geeekpi/upsplus/tree/main)) that show how to get all the detail from the device.